Congregation B'nai Israel (Millburn, New Jersey)

-B'nai Israel is an architecturally notable Conservative synagogue in Millburn, New Jersey.
+B'nai Israel is an architecturally notable Conservative Jewish congregation and synagogue in Millburn, Essex County, New Jersey, in the United States.

+History

-It was founded in 1924, and hired Max Gruenewald as rabbi in 1946.
+Founded in 1924, the congregation hired Max Gruenewald as rabbi in 1946.
 He had been the rabbi of the Haupt Synagogue in Mannheim, Germany when it was destroyed during the Kristallnacht pogrom of 1938.
 In 1950, two stones from the Haupt Synagogue were retrieved and placed in the walls of the sanctuary.
 Rabbi Gruenewald served the congregation until his 1970 retirement, and also ran the Leo Baeck Institutes in New York, London, and Jerusalem.